 Giving up an animal is never easy — for the owner or for the pet.
 If you need to surrender your pet to HART, this is the process:

 Call or email us so we can touch base and learn more about the dog.
+You can also complete the Surrender Questionnaire, which can be found at the bottom of this page.
 We'll ask you things such as your dog's age, weight, breed, general personality, what it's like with other animals and people, health history, etc. This will allow us to find a suitable foster home.
 Emailing us a picture will help tremendously.

 Finding a Foster Home